Working Group on Enabling and Protecting Civil Society

-The Working Group's membership comprises thirteen governments (Botswana, Canada, Chile, Czech Republic, Denmark, Mongolia, the Netherlands, Poland, Slovakia, Spain, Sweden, Tanzania and the United States), four civil society organizations with an expertise in laws governing civil society (Article 19
+The Working Group's membership comprises 13 governments (Botswana, Canada, Chile, Czech Republic, Denmark, Mongolia, the Netherlands, Poland, Slovakia, Spain, Sweden, Tanzania and the United States), four civil society organizations with expertise in laws governing civil society (Article 19

 , the International Centre for Not-for-Profit Law